The When in Head Count

 - Average Head Count

 End of the Period Head Count

 Much like we had to decide how to define head count for the month by picking the last day of the month to measure it.
 For longer periods we can easily pick the last month of the period to be the head count of that period.
-For example if we are talking about Q1 head count by month might look like the following:
+For example if we are talking about Q1 by month might look like the following:

 The benefits of this means that head count is nice round number (this could change depending on other factors), but if we’re counting whole people it will be a nice integer.
 It also only counts the people who made it to the end of the period and will continue to be employees into the next period.
 The same mathematical relationship discussed above holds true for EOP Head Count.